 Due to a limited class size, the OTD program involves a competitive admissions process.
 Click here for the minimum admissions criteria, including standards for educational prerequisites.
 In addition, the general admission requirements of the institution and school must also be met.

 Preference will be given to applicants who are legal residents of Mississippi.
-Out-of-state applicants will be considered only if there are positions available after all qualified Mississippi applicants are accepted.

-To ensure awareness of the latest entrance requirements for the Occupational Therapy program, prospective students should visit the program's website and review the published admission policies and associated criteria for each application cycle (i.e., July-January).
+To ensure awareness of the latest entrance requirements for the OTD program, prospective students should visit the program's website and review the published admission policies and associated criteria for each application cycle (i.e., July-January).
 Additionally, interested students are encouraged to review the current UMMC Bulletin, which is published on the UMMC website.